Maxidn/nlp-project/README.md

     roberta_hf_trainer.ipynb – Fine-tuning + compression using HuggingFace Trainer API

-    electra_full_code.ipynb – (to be added)
+    electra_full_code.ipynb

-    electra_hf_trainer.ipynb – (to be added)
+    electra_hf_trainer.ipynb

-  in order to run the notebook corrctly please change the paths for your right locations
+  in order to run the notebook correctly please change the paths for your right locations

 - data/